 DARPA is taking a layered approach to exploring this new terrain.
 Fundamental research will focus on gaining a clearer and more complete understanding of how nerve stimulation influences synaptic plasticity, how cognitive skill learning processes are regulated in the brain, and how to boost these processes to safely accelerate skill acquisition while avoiding potential side effects.
 The engineering side of the program will concentrate on developing non-invasive methods to deliver peripheral nerve stimulation that enhances plasticity in brain regions responsible for cognitive functions.
 The goal is to optimize training and stimulation protocols that expedite the rate of learning and maximize long-term retention of cognitive skills.

-TNT is part of a broader portfolio of programs within DARPA that support President Obama’s BRAIN initiative.
+TNT is part of a broader portfolio of programs within DARPA that support the White House BRAIN initiative.

 You are now leaving the DARPA.mil website that is under the control and